home

 The PX4 is directly heated triode in the classic shape.
 The filament is a single wire formed vertically within the anode cavity into four inverted V's.
 The grid is a single wire formed between two vertical notched rods 1.5 mm in diameter.
 The grid zig-zags around the filament.

-This valve was also produced in a balloon envelope.
+This valve was also produced in a balloon envelope in the early years of the design.

 The balloon had a maximum diameter of 56 mm and excluding the base pins, is 123 mm tall.